My Immortal (fan fiction): Plot

-The protagonist of the story is Ebony Dark'ness Dementia Raven Way, a seventeen-year-old vampire who attends Hogwarts (located in England instead of the original books' Scotland) as a student in the Slytherin House.
-Hogwarts is depicted as being divided between two cliques, the "goffs" [sic] and the preps.
-Ebony and all the sympathetic characters are part of the goth clique while the members of the prep clique are portrayed unsympathetically.
-Many of the main characters of Harry Potter are given "goffik" [sic] makeovers which are so extensive that they bear little similarity to their original characterization.
+Ebony Dark'ness Dementia Raven Way, (Note: Ebony was partially renamed "Tara" Way during the fanfiction.
+Moreover, Ebony is frequently misspelled, most commonly as "Enoby") a seventeen-year-old vampire, attends Hogwarts (Note: Located in an Americanized interpretation of England instead of the original books' Scotland) as a student in the Slytherin House.
+Hogwarts is depicted as being divided between two cliques: Ebony and all the sympathetic characters are part of the "goffs" [sic], while the others, the "preps", are portrayed unsympathetically.
+Many of the main characters of Harry Potter are given extensive "goffik" [sic] makeovers and bear little similarity to their original characterization.
+(Note: Ebony and her classmates are seemingly depicted as attending Hogwarts in the mid-2000s instead of the 1990s, when the Harry Potter series is canonically set.
+There are repeated references to the scene and emo subcultures, which were experiencing a sharp rise in popularity at the time, such as references to My Chemical Romance (including the fact that Ebony's last surname is taken from its frontman Gerard Way), who did not form until 2001.)
 Harry, for example, has transfigured his lightning bolt scar into a pentagram, moved to the Slytherin House, and now goes by the name "Vampire" because he "love[s] the taste of human blood".
-Similarly, Hermione Granger has changed her name to "B'loody Mary Smith" and lives as a goth vampire Satanist in Slytherin as well.
-It appears that Ebony and her classmates are depicted as attending Hogwarts in the mid-2000s, instead of the 1990s when the Harry Potter series is canonically set.
-This can be judged by the repeated references to scene and emo culture, which were experiencing a sharp rise in popularity at the time, such as references to My Chemical Romance (including the fact that Ebony's last surname is taken from frontman Gerard Way), who did not form until 2001.
+Hermione Granger has changed her name to "B'loody Mary Smith" and lives as a goth vampire Satanist in Slytherin as well.
+Ron Weasley identifies as "Diabolo" [sic] and dates Willow, an insert for the author's friend Raven.

-The story begins by focusing on Ebony entering a relationship with Draco Malfoy, who is depicted as shy, sensitive, and bisexual.
+The story begins with Ebony entering a relationship with Draco Malfoy, who is depicted as shy, sensitive, and bisexual.
 Draco invites Ebony to a Good Charlotte concert in Hogsmeade.
 She agrees, partly because of her crush on Joel Madden, and the two fly to Hogsmeade together in Draco's black flying Mercedes-Benz.
-After the concert, they do not return to the castle, instead having intercourse in the Forbidden Forest.
+After the concert, they do not return to the castle, instead having sexual intercourse in the Forbidden Forest.
 They are discovered by Hogwarts' headmaster Albus Dumbledore, who yells at them and derides them as "motherfukers" [sic].
-In a subsequent author's note, it is explained this outburst occurred because Dumbledore was suffering from a headache.
+(Note: In a subsequent author's note, it is explained that this outburst occurred because Dumbledore was suffering from a headache.)